hi-ogawa/d3-map-tutorial/readme.md

 #   - Hoppou Ryodo is not included
 #   - manually fixed below:
 #     - the region names of Nagasaki, Saga were null.
-#     - Okinawa was in Kyushu region.
+#     - Okinawa was in Okinawa region.
 $ ogr2ogr -f GeoJSON -where "adm0_a3 = 'JPN' AND name != ''" states_jp.json ./ne_10m_admin_1_states_provinces/ne_10m_admin_1_states_provinces.shp
 ```